-Handling a Hard Disk Drive

-Do not drop or apply any shock.
+ATTENTION Handling a Hard Disk Drive Do not drop or apply any shock.
 Do not apply pressure to the cover.
-Do not touch the connector.

 The drive is very sensitive.
 Incorrect handling can cause damage and permanent loss of data on the hard disk.
 Before removing the hard disk drive, make a backup copy of all the information on the hard disk.
 Never remove the drive while the system is operating, in suspend mode, or in hibernation mode.